argonjs/docs/_tutorial/part3.md

 * three.js.min (a 3D graphcs framework) and other frameworks,
 * a textures folder containing box.png (a texture used in the example)

-These are all the assets you need to serve Periodic Table.
+These are all the assets you need to serve Stereo Mode.
 If you upload the tutorial1 folder to your own server, then you can serve the example to any Argon4 browser on a iPhone or iPad.

 ### The launch file (index.html)